Philippa Spurway Interior Architect

 Excavating Parking Spaces

-They are excavating the land I purchased on the upper road above the villa, which will be for the parking spaces.
-It was very hard work even with the large diggers we were using.
+They are currently excavating the land I purchased on the upper road above the villa, which will be used for parking spaces.
+It has been extremely hard work, even with the large diggers we're using.

 E8E8CD37-6A70-46A1-BBFE-3CE4420D3E1F_1_105_c